 No matter what kind of camping you’re doing, it’s critical you have a few first-aid essentials on hand in case someone in your group gets hurt or sick.
 You can either buy a preassembled first-aid kit like the Adventure Medical Kits Mountain Backpacker medical kit or make your own from items you probably have around the house.
 If you do make your own, start with a waterproof dry bag like Watershed’s Chattooga.
 Make sure you include:

 - Bandages in various sizes

 - Pain medicine

 - A piece of rubber or latex to use as a tourniquet

 - An EpiPen if anyone in your group has a known allergy

 Have you ever gone backcountry camping, or do you prefer to stick to car camping or glamping?
-What’s the most crucial piece of equipment you’ve ever forgotten to bring with you on a hiking or camping trip?
+What’s the most crucial equipment you’ve ever forgotten to bring with you?